 How we influence and inform policy

-We work with a wide range of partners – including governments, research funders, learned societies, charities and commercial organisations – in the UK, Europe and globally.
+We work with researchers and a wide range of partners around the world, including governments, research funders, non-governmental organisations, charities and commercial organisations.

 On this page

 Why it’s important

 Our policy work leads discussions on big health challenges, such as how to improve the world’s ability to prepare for and respond to epidemics.

 We also campaign for better science in areas like regulation, data sharing, and Brexit and the EU.

 The research that we fund can have a direct impact on policy – for example, by informing guidelines from the World Health Organization (WHO) or the National Institute for Clinical Excellence (NICE).

 What we’re doing